COVID-19 updates and alerts, Mass. Gaming Commission.

-Provides detailed summary of the law.
-"This document provides an overview of the Unlawful Internet Gambling Enforcement Act of 2006... and sets forth procedures for reviewing compliance by financial institutions."
+Provides detailed summary of the law and sets procedures for reviewing compliance by financial institutions.

-Gaming Law in a Nutshell, by Walter T. Champion, Jr. and I. Nelson Rose.
-West, 2012.
+Gaming law in a nutshell, by Walter T. Champion, Jr. and I. Nelson Rose.
+West, 2018.

-Massachusetts Proof of Cases, West, with supplement.
-Chapter 51, Gaming offenses
+Massachusetts proof of cases, West, annual, with supplement.
+Chapter 51, Gaming offenses.